 Sensing Nature

 Our senses can tell us so much about the world around us!
-This program is a fun adventure through the forest where students will learn about their five senses and how animals use them to survive in nature.
+Students will embark on a fun-filled adventure through the forest where they’ll explore the sights, sounds, textures, smells and even tastes of nature.
+Along the way, they will learn about their 5 senses and discover how both humans and local animals use them every day to navigate, find food, and survive.
+Join us for an exciting way to connect with nature through our senses!

 Habitat Hunt